dotnet/docs-maui/docs/android/emulator/hardware-acceleration.md

 The emulator provides versatile networking capabilities that can be used for different purposes, including connecting to an emulator running on a Mac from inside a Windows virtual machine (VM).
 For more information, see [Connect to an Android emulator on a Mac from inside a Windows virtual machine](mac-with-windows-vm.md).

-> [!NOTE]
-> On macOS, the Android emulator uses the built-in Hypervisor.Framework.
+On macOS, the Android emulator uses the built-in Hypervisor.Framework.
 For more information, see [Hypervisor](https://developer.apple.com/documentation/hypervisor) on developer.apple.com.

 ## Accelerate Android emulators on Windows